 The Otsego Story Project is the product of a collaboration between faculty and students from Michigan State University and Otsego area community members, as well as Justice for Otsego, a community organization founded by Mary Zack.
+Our team from Michigan State's Toxic Action Lab includes:

 Dr. Jennifer Lee Johnson